abbass2/pyqstrat/README.rst

 * Simulate futures rolling.
 * Plot trades, market data, indicators and add custom subplots to give you insight into your strategy's behavior.
 * Optimize your strategy's parameters using all the CPU cores on your machine.
-* Process large market data files into quote and trade bars using all the CPU cores on your machine

 ** NOTE: This is beta software and the API will change **